 - Click here and navigate to "Committee Request" under "Forms."

-- Select “Continuing Professional Development (CPD)” under “Standing Committee”
+- Select “Membership & Chapter Relations (CMC)" under “Standing Committee”

-- In the Notes, include that you wish to join the Emerging Professionals Committee and why.
+- In the Notes, include that you wish to join the Emerging Professionals Committee and why you would like to join.